-The only big thing Portland lacks for well-educated, ambitious twentysomethings?
+The only big thing Portland lacks for well-educated, ambitious young folks?
 An abundance of career options.

 Finding a job is tough anywhere in this economy, but it’s always been tough here.
 Especially for college grads who want a professional career.
 It’s not as hard to get a retail or service gig here in town, but higher-paying jobs are few and far between.

-When my wife graduated from law school here last year, we had a decision to make.
+When my wife graduated from law school here a few years back, we had a decision to make.
 We weren’t married yet, and I was living two hours south in the relatively employment-rich suburbs of Boston.
 We could live in Massachusetts.
 I could continue my career in publishing and my wife would have plenty of job opportunities to choose from.